v-tisip/windows-uwp-pr.de-de/windows-apps-src/monetize/manage-your-experiment.md

 ---
 author: Xansky
 Description: After you define your experiment in Partner Center and code your experiment in your app, you are ready to active your experiment and use Partner Center to review the results of your experiment.
-title: Verwalten des Experiments im Partner Center ms.assetid: D48EE0B4-47F2-455C-8FB9-630769AC5ACE ms.author: mhopkins ms.date: 02/08/2017
+title: Verwalten eines Experiments im Partner Center ms.assetid: D48EE0B4-47F2-455C-8FB9-630769AC5ACE ms.author: mhopkins ms.date: 02/08/2017